-How did you feel the moment you heard them announce your name?
+How did you feel the moment you heard them announce your name (as Miss Universe Ireland)?

 I was in shock!
 It took me a long time to process that I’d heard my name right.
 It was very surreal.
 I could just about make out my family screaming from the corner.
 It was the best moment of my life.
 I will remember it forever!

 “I would like to use my platform to raise awareness, educate people about women’s health issues and one day open my own female health clinic to utilise the skills that I have learned.”